-I am currently employed as a Postdoc by the Geophysical Institute (GI), University of Alaska Fairbanks (UAF), and work with Prof. Ronni Grapenthin and team.
-We currently study the coseismic effects of large earthquakes using both seismic and geodetic data.
+I am currently employed as a Postdoc at the Geophysical Institute (GI), University of Alaska Fairbanks (UAF), and work with Prof. Ronni Grapenthin and team.
+Presently, I work on studying the coseismic effects of large earthquakes using both seismic and geodetic data, in an effort to improve rapid characterization of events.

 I was previously employed at the Institute of Earth Sciences (University of Iceland, Reykjavik) as a Postdoctoral researcher, and worked with Prof. Ingi Bjarnason on the seismicity, tectonics, and subsurface structure of the South Iceland Seismic Zone (SISZ).
 I also worked in collaboration with Prof. Freysteinn Sigmundsson at the Institute on the crustal deformation in the Reykjanes Peninsula (RP), Southwest Iceland, with the aid of InSAR-based geodetic analysis.